What are hazardous chemicals?

 All chemicals must be labelled correctly to allow proper identification of the substance.
 As of 01 January 2012, Australia adopted the Globally Harmonised System of Classification and Labelling of Chemicals (GHS) under the Work health and safety laws.
 GHS is now fully implemented from 01 January 2017 and all chemical labelling and safety information must follow these guidelines.

-Summary of the requirement of labelling for hazardous chemicals:
+Summary of the requirement of labeling for hazardous chemicals:

 - written in English